Ariel-I/solabee_plants/README.md

 Happy browsing!

 <h2> Contributers </h2>
-This project is intended to be a safe, welcoming space for collaboration, and [contributors](https://www.contributor-covenant.org/) are expected to adhere to the Contributor Covenant code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and [contributors](https://www.contributor-covenant.org) are expected to adhere to the Contributor Covenant code of conduct.

-**License**
+<h2>License</h2>

 The gem is available as open source under the terms of the [MIT](https://opensource.org/licenses/MIT) License.